Long Live The Black Parade: Draag

-The production for Long Live The Black Parade is centered around Draag.
-The country is a dictatorship, which is ruled by the "Grand Immortal Dictator".
-Throughout the tour, several ministries of the country have either been referenced or made appearances, including the "Ministry of Menial Tasks", the "Ministry of Complimentary Reconditioning", and the "Ministry of Operatic Relations".
-The second of which has only been referenced in print set lists that were given out to fans.
+The production for Long Live The Black Parade is centered around Draag, a fictional authoritarian country ruled by the Grand Immortal Dictator.
+Throughout the tour, several ministries of the country were either referenced or made appearances, including the "Ministry of Menial Tasks", the "Ministry of Complimentary Reconditioning", and the "Ministry of Operatic Relations".
 Draag's national anthem is "Over Fields", which the band later uploaded onto social media.
 In the description of the trailer which announced the tour, it states that the Black Parade alter-ego had its work privilege reinstated to celebrate the culture and accomplishments of the regime.
 The Black Parade's ceremonial title is "His Grand Immortal Dictator's National Band", and the performance of the alter-ego is solely to appease the dictator.
 The production is intended to be a parody of political authoritarianism.

 The band's logo for the tour is their acronym, "MCR", in Keposhka.

-For the tour, the band's vocalist Gerard Way commissioned typographer Nate Piekos to design a language for the tour, to serve as the language for Draag as well as be used on merchandise.
+The band's vocalist Gerard Way commissioned typographer Nate Piekos to design a language for the tour, to serve as the language for Draag and to be used on merchandise.
 The language is known as Keposhka.
 It contains more letters than the standard English alphabet, while certain letter combinations will lead to the creation of unique symbols.
 The language features more of these symbols than standard letters.
 The language is utilized in multiple aspects of the tour, including being used for the washing instructions on tour merchandise.
-A total of fourteen fonts, all of which are variants of Keposhka, were made by Piekos.
-Fan attempts to decipher the language resulted in the creation of online tools for translating English to Keposhka, as well as a version of Wordle featuring exclusively Keposhka words.
+A total of fourteen different Keposhkan fonts were made by Piekos.
+Fan attempts to decipher the language resulted in the creation of online tools for translating English to Keposhka, as well as a version of Wordle featuring exclusively Keposhkan words.